Have you ever wondered how many times per day you use Google or any other search engine to search the web?

 The first step is for search engines to understand what kind of information the user is looking for.

-To do that, they analyze the user’s query by breaking it down into a number of meaningful keywords.
+To do that, they analyze the user’s query (search terms) by breaking it down into a number of meaningful keywords.

 A keyword is a word that has a specific meaning and purpose.